Time Warner beats forecasts, shares up

 "Time Warner's cranking along well; they have momentum in ratings and ad revenue and they continue to invest well in programming," said Miller Tabak analyst David Joyce.

-Investors also expect Rupert Murdoch's News Corp (NWSA.O), which is due to report later on Wednesday, to also post strong growth at its cable business.
+Investors also expect Rupert Murdoch's News Corp, which is due to report later on Wednesday, to also post strong growth at its cable business.
 News Corp is seen as a better bet because it is still valued slightly lower than its rivals.

 "We like News Corp; it has the fastest growth over the next 12 months and the lowest multiples," said Collins Stewart analyst Thomas Eagan.